HarivelGabriel/MinecraftAR/README.md

 - In Minecraft, the world has a right-handed orientation while Unity has a left-handed orientation.
 It confused me a lot.
 - I couldn't create a Minecraft file parser inside Unity, I need to do it my self and then import it in Unity.
 There are not any way to change of section displayed.
 - I couldn't create a scrolling menu nor a serach tool to select a particular Texture for the new block.
+- My cat ran away on Saturday November the 12th, and i spent many hours to find him (Currently missing)

+#### The project isn't currently working

+I realized while taking the video that my targets could have different rotation than (0,0,0).
+However my code doesn't support it yet.
+I will add this tomorrow.

 ### Installation
  1. Clone the project